tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 ![Create an Amazon SageMaker Studio instance](Images/sagemaker-create-instance.png)

-Next, the new instance for Amazon SageMaker Studio and the new user will be configured, you will lead to a new page were you may have to wait about five minutes.
+Next, the new instance of Amazon SageMaker Studio and the new user will be configured; you will be led to a new page were you may have to wait about five minutes.

 ![Amazon SageMaker Studio instance creation](Images/sagemaker-studio-instance-in-progress.png)